Top 12 Places to Visit in

 Paris Surf Shop

-Paris Surf is a funky combination of clothing store, pizzeria, coffee shop and neighbourhood bar that is filled with love, purpose and passion.
+Paris Surf is a funky combination of a clothing store, pizzeria, coffee shop and neighbourhood bar that is filled with love, purpose and passion.
 Step into a crazy-beautiful mix of hipster flare, ’90s neon and California cool.

 Founders Cassie and Mark started Paris Lectures, a speaker and networking series with periodic workshops.